Compass words like “North” are usable with various confusing partner words and adjective endings

 Outside of this use, lone compass words without the are likely to be understood as adverbs rather than nouns.
 Consider this:

 (c) Global warming means the Sahara is moving south.

 If south here was truly a noun, it would be the object of moving – naming something being moved – and would hence indicate nonsensically that the movement belonged to south rather than the Sahara.
 The actual meaning of south here, of course, is “in a southward direction”, the idea of “direction” being a common one of adverbs (see 120.
 Six Things to Know about Adverbs).

 It is quite common for compass nouns to be combined with to the.
 However, the meaning is not always the same.
 The following are different ways of interpreting to the south:

 I) IN A SOUTHERLY DIRECTION (directional adverb).
-This is the meaning in (c).
-It indicates movement, not into a specific place but just “closer to the South Pole”.
+This is the same meaning as that of south by itself in (c).
+It indicates movement not within a specific area but just “southward” or “closer to the South Pole”.

 II) INTO THE SOUTHERN REGION (directional adjective and adverb).
-This indicates movement into a different part of a specific area.
+This indicates movement within a specific area.
 Examples are:

 (d) ADJECTIVE) Routes to the south (of Europe) are likely to meet mountains.